 This page is updated regularly as new events are scheduled.

-Researchers from the London School of Hygiene & Tropical Medicine and University College London are taking science to the streets at the Barking and Dagenham Youth Parade.
+Researchers from the London School of Hygiene & Tropical Medicine are taking to the Science Museum for a sleepover!

 In the classroom

 The School is committed to supporting science, maths and social science-related learning at schools and colleges in Camden, Westminster and Islington.
 We have a growing community of staff and research degree students who are STEM Ambassadors and regularly give workshops related to their research as well as discuss their career paths with students.
 If you are a teacher at a central London school, please write to us at firstname.lastname@example.org.

 - For members of the public who would like to get involved in School research

 Involved members of the public conduct relevant work throughout the research process beside the research team.
 Possible roles can include helping design research questions, sitting on an advisory panel for a research project, advising on research information sheets for the public and helping good research be heard and discussed.
 Find out more about what it is like to get involved in research.